CharlyMannion/nc-example-repository/README.md

 5. Make some changes locally to your project.
 Stage and commit those changes.

 6. Push all of your local changes to the new remote github repository.

+*Advanced Extra*

+7. On Github add a file using the add a file button - call it anything you like and fill it with whatever you like!
+Make sure to press the commit file button at the bottom of the page.
+Now your github repository should look different to the code you have locally.

+7. Now use the command `git pull orign master` to retrieve the remote changes that you want to store locally.
+This should bring down the new file you just added 😄